facebook/react-native-website/docs/dynamiccolorios.md

 <block class="webNote devNotes" />

-> If you’re familiar `@media (prefers-color-scheme: dark)` in CSS, this is similar!
+> If you’re familiar with `@media (prefers-color-scheme: dark)` in CSS, this is similar!
 Only instead of defining all the colors in a media query, you define which color to use under what circumstances right there where you're using it.
 Neat!

 <block class="iosNote devNotes" />